Last Updated: December 13, 2024

 He went to a local bank, showed them the plan, got a construction loan, and built the house he wanted.
 The bank didn't ask him for this, but each week, just like at his job, he updated the plan, printed it out, and went into the bank and gave them the update.

 He said, "I got the exact house I wanted.
-I came within 10% of the budget, and the bank told me that no one had ever given them a weekly update on a loan and that I could come in and get a loan anytime for anything I wanted."
+I came within 10% of the budget, and the bank told me that no one had ever given them a weekly update on a loan.
+They said I could come in and get a loan anytime for anything I wanted."

 A - The Project Summary Task is displayed.